 |5||Example: 3/2 = 1.5, 3.6767||Example: √5, √11|

-Stay tuned with BYJU’S – The Learning App and download the app for Maths-related articles to learn with ease.
+Stay tuned with BYJU’S – The Learning App and download the app for Maths-related articles to learn easily.

 Frequently Asked Questions – FAQs